-The article above first states that possibly a few of his guitars were stolen, but someone is quoted saying a few paragraphs below that only a black Stratocaster had gone missing.
-It is also mentioned that Jimi didn’t particularly care about the black Strat, and was mainly worried about a white one.
+Although it’s mentioned that possibly a few of his guitars were stolen that same night, someone is quoted later in the article linked above, saying that only a black Stratocaster had gone missing.
+It is also mentioned that Jimi didn’t particularly care about the black Strat, as he was mainly worried about a white one.

-The story of Jimi’s stolen guitar has been retold from generation to generation, and it seems to have developed into a local legend.
-Some people in Darlington apparently believe that the guitar is still around, and are even actively asking the current owner to return the guitar [Return Jimi Hendrix’s guitar and we’ll set up a music foundation’ – tribute band’s amnesty offer]
+Some people in the area apparently believe that the guitar is still around and are actively asking the current owner to return it [Return Jimi Hendrix’s guitar and we’ll set up a music foundation’ – tribute band’s amnesty offer].